Improved decision making with similarity based machine learning: Applications in chemistry: Results

 To illustrate the effect of the query-specific density on the SML model, we compare two query compounds with respectively low and high density of neighbours in chemical space.
 More specifically, we consider the caged ether-bridged C$_6$H$_8$O$_2$ compound, 3,8-dioxatricyclo[4.2.1.0$^{2,5}$]nonane\cite{STOUT, leruli}, and the fused C$_7$H$_{10}$O aldehyde, 4-methylbicyclo[2.1.0]pentane-2-carbaldehyde\cite{STOUT, leruli}, encoding motifs that are respectively rather rare or frequent within the chemical space spanned by QM9\cite{ramakrishnan_quantum_2014}.
 SML learning curves (Fig.~\ref{fig:qm9}B) confirm the expectation: The higher the density of neighbours the better the learning curve's off-set and slope in the low-data limit.
-Note that for query {\em specific} training resulting learning curves can also increase with training set size.
-This is in stark contrast to the statistical learning tenet that {\em averaged} prediction errors must decay systematically~\cite{cortes_learning_1994,Mller1996}.
+Note that for query \textit{specific} training resulting learning curves can also increase with training set size.
+This is in stark contrast to the statistical learning tenet that \textit{averaged} prediction errors must decay systematically~\cite{cortes_learning_1994,Mller1996}.
 Visual inspection of the closest nearest neighbours in terms of FCHL based distances (Fig.~\ref{fig:qm9}C) shows barely any relative chemical trends of similarity.
-Using BoB based distances, however, the visual inspection is more straightforward: Fig.~S4 reveals for example that for a high-density query a tautomer in QM9 got selected by SML, resulting in near-perfect predictions.
-More detailed discussion on the relation between query and training data proximity is given in the SI, further corroborating the idea that with increasing local nearest neighbour density an decreasing fraction of the total data pool is required to converge to competitive performance.
+Using BoB based distances, however, the visual inspection is more straightforward: Fig.~S5 reveals for example that for a high-density query a tautomer in QM9 got selected by SML, resulting in near-perfect predictions.